|Instructor qualifications component|

 Dual enrollment courses taught on a high school campus may not be combined with any non-college credit high school course.

-The comprehensive dual enrollment articulation agreement between a school district and a Florida College System institution must identify exceptions, if any, to the professional rules, guidelines, and expectations stated in the faculty or adjunct faculty handbook for the postsecondary institution, and exceptions, if any, to the rules, guidelines, and expectations stated in the student handbook of the postsecondary institution that apply to faculty members.
+The comprehensive dual enrollment articulation agreement between a school district and a public postsecondary institution must identify exceptions, if any, to the professional rules, guidelines, and expectations stated in the faculty or adjunct faculty handbook for the postsecondary institution, and exceptions, if any, to the rules, guidelines, and expectations stated in the student handbook of the postsecondary institution that apply to faculty members.

 |Georgia||Dual Credit/Dual Enrollment: Yes.
 The department, the Board of Regents of the University System of Georgia, and the State Board of the Technical College System of Georgia must jointly establish policies to ensure dual credit courses reflect college-level work.
 Such policies must include establishing the same content standards, requirements for faculty, course syllabi, and end-of-course exams for dual credit academic and career, technical, and agricultural education courses, whether taught to high school or college students.|